USyd interfaculty boxing

 Lance Leopard part 1 columns 1993-1994

-I used to look forward to reading Lance’s columns every fortnight, it was such a highlight.
-They were in On The Street, Capital Q, the Sydney Star Observer (6 June 1996 to 18 Sept 1997), then back to Capital Q. I had been a journalist since the early 1980s and was totally blown away by Lance Leopard’s stream-of-consciousness columns and his chatty style and I cut them out as they were very inspiring.
-Over time, Lance’s writings gave me a vision of how I could write about the everyday social events I attended.
+I looked forward to reading Lance’s columns every fortnight, it was such a highlight.
+They were in On The Street, Capital Q, the Sydney Star Observer (6 June 1996 to 18 Sept 1997), then back to Capital Q. As a journalist since the early 1980s, I was totally blown away by Lance Leopard’s stream-of-consciousness columns and his chatty style.
+I cut out and kept several.
+Over time, Lance’s writings inspired me to write about the everyday events I attended.
 He could make a trip to the convenience store next to the Taxi Club at midnight sound hilarious.
 He was a witty gossip writer who truly captured the 1990s GLBTIQA+ social scene.

 Continue reading Lance Leopard part 1 columns 1993-1994